- Written by Terry Turner

 Medigap Plan L is one of eight Medicare Supplement insurance plans available for newly eligible Medicare enrollees.
 It helps cover your out-of-pocket costs with Original Medicare – both Medicare Part A and Part B.

-Most Medigap plans pay 100 percent of the costs they cover.
-But Medigap Plan L will pay 75 percent of covered costs once you meet your Part B deductible – $203 for 2021.
+Most Medigap plans pay 100% of the costs they cover.
+But Medigap Plan L will pay 75% of covered costs once you meet your Part B deductible — $226 for 2023.What Medigap Plan L Covers

-- 100 percent of your Medicare Part A coinsurance and hospital costs up to an extra 365 days after you have exhausted your Medicare benefits
+- 100% of your Medicare Part A coinsurance and hospital costs up to an extra 365 days after you have exhausted your Medicare benefits

 - Medicare Part A deductible